‘The Bachelor’ Contestant Maquel Cooper Issues Apology For Her Racially Insensitive Throwback Photo

 Maquel Cooper of The Bachelor is speaking out and apologizing over something she decided to post in the past.
-Us Magazine shared the details about what ended up happening.
-A photo that she posted has people saying that they feel like she is racially insensitive and nobody is okay with that at all.
+Us Weekly Magazine shared the details about what happened.
+A photo that she posted has people saying that they feel like she is racially insensitive and nobody is okay with that.

-It turns out that this picture was found by someone on Reddit and it was an older picture that Maquel had posted.
-Of course, this was before she knew she would be on television, but that doesn’t make people forget about what she did.
+This picture was found by someone on Reddit and it was an older picture that Maquel had posted.
+This was before she knew she would be on television, but that doesn’t make people forget about what she did.
 It was on her Instagram page and she posed with two friends with brown makeup and mustaches.
-Of course, this is something that upset a lot of people when they found out.
+This is something that upset a lot of people when they found out.

-She actually posted this back in 2012 and as soon as it was found she deleted it.
-That means someone scrolled pretty far back to try and see what Maquel Cooper had posted.
+She posted this image back in 2012 and as soon as it was found she deleted it.
+That means someone scrolled far back to try and see what Maquel Cooper had posted.
 The original caption said, “Insane night. #tbt #marco #jose @louie #ugly #pranknight #bff #mexicans #baileywoolley #reesehigbee.”

 A lot of people were upset over what Maquel Cooper had to say, but she must have realized that she was wrong when she said it.
 Some were even upset that producers didn’t go back through her posts far enough and find this before casting her on the show.